-Maarten van Oordt is Senior Analyst in the Financial Stability Department of the Bank of Canada.
+Maarten van Oordt is Research Advisor in the Currency Department of the Bank of Canada.
 His policy work focuses on the risk management and financial stability issues that have been pushed to the forefront by the recent financial crisis.
 Before joining the Bank, Maarten worked as an economist in the Economics and Research Division of De Nederlandsche Bank (Dutch Central Bank).
 He received his PhD from Erasmus University Rotterdam, on the topic “On Extreme Events in Banking and Finance”.
 Several of the chapters in his thesis have been published in academic journals such as the Journal of Financial Intermediation and the Journal of Financial and Quantitative Analysis.

 The present paper shows that, everything else equal, some transactions to transfer portfolio credit risk to third-party investors increase the insolvency risk of banks.
 This is particularly likely if a bank sells the senior tranche and retains a sufficiently large first-loss position.